Take a 1-min quiz to get a personalized workout plan Male Female

 • Fruits

-Not Cross-Training/Are Running Too Much
+Not Cross-Training/Running Too Much

-• Catabolism triggers hormones, such as cortisol and glucagon, which raise levels of glucose and fatty acids in the body (8), making it harder for you to lose weight and even trigger weight gain.
+• Catabolism triggers hormones, such as cortisol and glucagon, which raise levels of glucose and fatty acids in the body (8), making it harder for you to lose weight or even trigger weight gain.

 1. Lacking enough sleep